Syeda Razia Faiz: Career

-Faiz was elected to Pakistan National Assembly in the 1960s under President Ayub Khan, representing the country on a number of delegations overseas.
+Faiz was elected to the Pakistan National Assembly in the 1960s under President Ayub Khan, representing the country on a number of delegations overseas, demonstrating a unique moment in history where she was a Pakistani stateswoman concurrently to her father’s membership of India’s Lok Sabha.

 During the Bangladesh Liberation War she was also part of the Pakistani delegation to the United Nations.
 She was placed under house arrest in Bangladesh after its independence.

 In 1979, Faiz was elected from the former constituency of Abdus Sabur Khan to Bangladesh's Parliament.
 She was the first female elected member of parliament in Bangladesh.
-In 1989, she was appointed as the minister for women and social welfare Later, she served as the vice president of the Bangladesh Nationalist Party until her death.
+In 1989, she was appointed as the minister for women and social welfare during the regime of Hussain Muhammad Ershad.
+Later, she served as the Vice President of the Bangladesh Nationalist Party until her death.

 Personal life and death

-Faiz was married to Mohammad Abul Faiz, a chairman of Petrobangla.
+Faiz was married to Mohammad Abul Faiz, chairman of Petrobangla.
 They had a daughter, Fawzia Alam, and two sons, Osman Ershad Faiz and Aman Ashraf Faiz.
 She died on 15 November 2013.